Cost-Effective Employee Benefits: How to get more for less

 A shortened recruitment process due to an improved employee value proposition.

 There are other measurable benefits, but when using the above examples to calculate the cost of a benefit versus savings made, there is a reliance on assumptions.

 This is where salary sacrifice schemes come into their own.

 When an employee purchases a bike, car, or annual leave through a salary sacrifice scheme, the business makes savings on the National Insurance Contributions they’re liable for on behalf of that employee.

 This gives you exact figures, not assumptions.

 Annual Leave purchase schemes are incredibly popular, and once embedded into your business, you can assess uptake, patterns of behaviour, and make data-driven predictions on the potential savings.
 These predictions will enable you to estimate what funds you can make available to invest in further employee benefits.

 We’ve recently seen an increase in businesses using our eVouchers to deliver a cost-of-living benefit - sticking with a maximum of £50 per employee to avoid additional taxes.
 Employees can spend these vouchers online or in-store with over 100 retailers, including supermarkets.

 If we use the savings made from the annual purchase leave scheme (detailed above) to fund the cost of these vouchers, there would be enough money to gift 20 employees with a £50 cost-of-living voucher.

-Here at Sodexo Engage, we don’t want to point business leaders and HR professionals in the best direction; we want to empower and enable you to get there.
+Here at Pluxee UK, we don’t want to point business leaders and HR professionals in the best direction; we want to empower and enable you to get there.